Talavera, Nueva Ecija: Spanish colonial administration and growth (1853–1898)

+American colonial period and territorial changes (1898–1941)

 During the Philippine-American War, Talavera was occupied by General Henry Lawton.
 In 1910, the Sitio of Bacal, formerly Buenavista (part of San Juan de Guimba), was annexed to Talavera in 1910 upon the recommendation of Isauro Gabaldon.
-In 1912, the Sitios of Kabisukulan, Rangayan, Rizal, Siniguelas, Pukoc, Agricultura, Pulong-Maragol, and Mataas-na-Lupa were separated from Talavera and were organized into an independent municipality under Muñoz in 1912.
+In 1912, the Sitios of Kabisukulan, Rangayan, Rizal, Sineguelas, Pukoc, Agricultura, Pulong-Maragol, and Mataas-na-Lupa were separated from Talavera and were organized into an independent municipality under Muñoz in 1912.
 In 1914, the barrio of Lomboy was annexed to Talavera.
-In 1937, the barrio of San Francisco was separated from Talavera and was annexed to Sto.
-Domingo in 1937.
+In 1937, the barrio of San Francisco was separated from Talavera and was annexed to Santo Domingo in 1937.

-During the American occupation, a wave of migration to Talavera occurred because of the rising demand for agriculture and livestock grazing, as haciendas grew in size.
+During the American occupation, a wave of migration to Talavera increased due to rising demand for agriculture and livestock grazing, as haciendas grew in size.
 Peasant struggles became evident in San Ricardo, Bantug, Casili, and Morcon, because of landlordism and shared tenancy, including unfair farm practices on rations and tenant pays.
-Land tenure became a problem owing to the government's failure to effect genuine land transfer of land ownership to peasant farmers.
+Land tenure remained a problem, as land ownership was not widely transferred to tenant farmers.

+Japanese occupation and World War II (1941–1945)

-In December 1941, shortly after Christmas, the Imperial Japanese Army occupied Talavera.
+In December 1941, the Imperial Japanese Army occupied Talavera.
 Squadron 8 of the Hukbalahap was formed in Talavera, with more than 100 members.
-In 1945, Talavera became a strategic line of defense, especially San Pascual and Pinagpanaan, against the retreating Imperial Japanese Army.
+In 1945, Talavera, particularly the areas of San Pascual and Pinagpanaan, became a strategic line of defense against the retreating Imperial Japanese Army.
 Barangay Sibul became a rendezvous point for 510 rescued prisoners of war at Camp Pangatian.

+Postwar period and administrative changes (1945–1955)

-After the war, Talavera experienced the expansion of the Huk forces in Nueva Ecija, where Nueva Ecija became part of what is known as Huklandia.
-Some barrios of Talavera, namely General Luna, Morcon, Mabini, Ricarte, Casili, and Picon, along with Plaridel and Bosque, were annexed to Llanera in 1955.
+After the war, Talavera experienced the expansion of the Huk forces in Nueva Ecija, which became part of what was known as Huklandia.
+Several barrios of Talavera, namely General Luna, Morcon, Mabini, Ricarte, Casili, and Picon, along with Plaridel and Bosque, were annexed to Llanera in 1955.

 Geography

 Talavera is relatively flat, with a slope ranging from 0 to 3%.
-Its elevation, which ranges from 31m to 61m above sea level, with an average elevation of 42m, is importantly suitable for agricultural, commercial, and industrial developments.
-Its aggregate arable land amounts to 12,698.1 ha or 89.075% of its total land area, of which less than 70% is irrigated or cultivated.
-Its land form consists generally of a broad expanse of low-lying level plains, with leveled terrains covered usually with greens or grasslands.
+Its elevation, which ranges from 31m to 61m above sea level, with an average elevation of 42m, supports agricultural, commercial, and industrial land use.
+Its aggregate arable land amounts to 12,698.1 ha (about 89.1% of its total land area), of which less than 70% is irrigated or cultivated.
+Its land form consists generally of a broad expanse of low-lying level plains, with generally level terrain covered mostly by grasslands.

-Talavera is part of the Cabanatuan conurbation as an adjacent urban center in the heart of Nueva Ecija.
+Talavera is part of the Cabanatuan conurbation as an adjacent urban center in Central Nueva Ecija.
 It is bordered by Cabanatuan, Llanera, Muñoz, Aliaga, General Mamerto Natividad, Santo Domingo and San Jose.

 Talavera is 14 km from Cabanatuan, 28 km from Palayan, and 130 km from Manila.

 Barangays

 Talavera is politically subdivided into 53 barangays, as shown below.
-Each barangay consists of puroks and some have sitios.
+Each barangay consists of puroks, and some includes sitios.

-Barangays in italics are exclaves of Talavera and are surrounded by Science City of Muñoz, while barangays emboldened are disputed with neighboring Santo Domingo.
+Barangays in italics are exclaves of Talavera surrounded by Science City of Muñoz, while barangays in bold are disputed with neighboring Santo Domingo.